-This year’s Symposium will be take place on Friday, September 22, 2017.
-Topics for this year are:
+This year's Symposium will take place on Friday, September 22, 2017 at Laurel Manor in Livonia, Michigan:

-Pre-registration will be required, so check back here in mid-August to register.
-To be among the first notified when registration opens, sign up for our email list.
 If you can’t make it in person, don’t worry!
 As in previous years, sessions will be recorded and posted on this page soon after the event.
 To be notified of future events, sign up for our email list.

 2016 Symposium Videos

 You can view the presentations from the 2016 Symposium as a playlist by clicking on the video window below, or by clicking on the links below the video to view the individual sessions on YouTube.